acf-quizbowl/acf-quizbowl.github.io/tournaments/ACF Nationals.md

 title: ACF Nationals
 permalink: /nationals/
 nav_order: 4
-last_updated: November 11, 2019
+last_updated: April 12, 2020
 ---

 **ACF Nationals** is the ACF collegiate national championship.
 For over 25 years, ACF Nationals has been the ultimate test of collegiate quizbowl teams' skill on the best question set of the year.

 ## 2020 ACF Nationals
-2020 ACF Nationals will be held on the weekend of **April 18th, 2020 at University of Minnesota - Twin Cities**.
+2020 ACF Nationals will be held on the weekend of **August 8th, 2020 at Northwestern University**.
 You can find the HSQB forum announcement [here](https://hsquizbowl.org/forums/viewtopic.php?f=8&t=23261).

 Ryan Westbrook, alumnus of the University of Michigan and Wayne State University, will be head editor.